What kind of body can someone have after dying?

 Was Jesus expected to come back after His ascension with the same body he left earth with?

-Luke 21 is also the parallel passage to Matthew 24, which contains more similarities with Acts 1.
+Luke 21 contains several similarities with Acts 1.

 For more similarities between Luke 21/Matthew 24 & Acts 1: